decoder247/MLNotes/Notes-HOML.md

     * life_satisfaction = θ<sub>0</sub> + θ<sub>1</sub> × GDP_per_capita
     * *Model parameters*: θ<sub>0</sub>, θ<sub>1</sub>
     * Use *linear regression* to train model and determine parameter values!
-    * Study the data ➡ Model selection ➡ Train the model (Using the learning algorithm that determines the model parameters, via a cost/fitness fnc) ➡ Apply the model on new cases, *inference*, hoping it generalises well
+    * Gather + study the data ➡ Model selection ➡ Train the model (Using the learning algorithm that employs a cost/fitness fnc and determines the model parameters) + tune parameters ➡ Apply the model on new cases, *inference*, hoping it generalises well
 * Types:
     * Linear regression
     * Polynomial regression
     * K-NN regression

-#### 2.4 Main Challenges of ML
+### 2.4 Main Challenges of ML
 * Insufficient Training Data
 * Data quantity VS Algorithm quality
     * *Norvig's* 2009 paper on "The Unreasonable Effectiveness of Data" and *Banko/Brill*'s 2001 paper both suggest quantity of data yields more effective performance + larger gains, even with simpler algorithms.
 * Nonrepresentative training data
-    * Learning method needs to account for outliers so that it provides an accurate generalisation
+    * Learning method needs to account for outliers so that it can accurately generalise
     * ❌ Too small sample: Sampling noise i.e. Nonrepresentative data as a result of chance
     * ❌ Too large sample: Possibility of flawed sampling, i.e. *sampling bias* where data is biased based on the sampling method/grouping.
 ![A more representative training sample][i1-21]